cogentcore/cogent/canvas/README.md

 * images in svg are not clipping to bounds -- renderer should do this in pimage.

-* new bezier line is not getting line width (reverts to 1Dp), but is getting other settings

-* getting Dp units re-emerging somehow

 * still getting zero slider not sending change in setting a black color

 ### Simpler, near term